Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple Imputation for Missing Data: Simulation

 (b) Propensity score $\pi=0.5$ (randomized trial data with data missing at random)

 (c) Propensity score $logit(\pi) = 0.75X_1-0.75X_2$ (observational data)

 (d) Propensity score $logit(\pi) = 0.75X_1-0.75X_2$ (observational data with data missing at random)

 In scenarios where data are missing at random, the missingness mechanism is implemented by assigning a conditional probability of missingness to the variables $X_2, \ldots, X_p$.
-This probability is contingent upon the value of $X_1$: specifically, there is a 15\% probability of missingness when $X_1 > 0$, and a notably lower probability of 10\% in cases where this condition is not met.
-Under each scenario, the true value function is estimated based on a simulated large test set with 10000 individuals.
-The data generation process for this test set is the same as for the training set under the same scenario.
-The true variance for the value function is $\hat{\tau}_{j}^2 = \frac{1}{L} \sum_{l=1}^{L} (V_{l} (\hat{d}_{j}) -V_*(\hat{d}_{j}))^2$. $V_{l} (\hat{d}_{j}) $ is the estimated value function based on the test set $l$ where we plug in the estimated decision rule $\hat{d}_{j}$ and the estimated propensity score model from the training set. $V_*(\hat{d}_{j})$ is the estimated value function based on the giant test set, and is based on the true propensity score parameters and the decision rule $\hat{d}_{j}$ estimated from the training set.
-The true variance for the difference between value functions is constructed similarly.
+This probability is contingent upon the value of $X_1$: specifically, there is a 15\% probability of missingness when $X_1 > 0$, and a lower probability of 10\% in cases where this condition is not met.

+The true value function $V_*(\hat{d}_{j})$ is obtained from applying each decision rule $\hat{d}_{j}$ on a simulated large test set comprising 100,000 individuals.
+The data generation process for this large test set mirrors that of the corresponding complete training set.
+The true value function $V_*(\hat{d}_{j})$ is calculated based on the true propensity score parameters and the decision rule $\hat{d}_{j}$ derived from the training set.
+We define the true variance of the value function as $\hat{\tau}_{j}^2 = \frac{1}{L} \sum_{l=1}^{L} (V_{l} (\hat{d}_{j}) -V_*(\hat{d}_{j}))^2$, where $V_{l} (\hat{d}_{j}) $ represents the estimated value function from test set $l$, utilizing the estimated decision rule $\hat{d}_{j}$ and the propensity score model from the corresponding training set.
+The true variance for the difference between value functions is constructed in a similar manner.

+The point estimates for value functions are derived by averaging the value function estimates across 1000 replications on the test set.
+The estimated variance for each value function is computed using Equation \ref{eq:estvar}, while the variances for differences between two value functions are calculated using Equations \ref{eq:estvardiff} (for scenarios 1 and 3) and \ref{eq:estvardiffmi} (for scenarios 2 and 4), also averaged over 1000 replications.
+For bootstrapping estimates, the point estimate of the value function is the mean obtained from 1000 bootstrap samples (we have also obtained estimates from 100, 200, 500 bootstrapping samples, the results are similar to 1000 bootstraping samples and are thus omited here), which is then further averaged across 1000 replications.
+Similarly, the bootstrapping variance is determined by calculating the variance of the 1000 bootstrap samples and averaging this across 1000 replications.